corkami/collisions/README.md

 can be avoided by using two comments finishing at the same offsets.
 - no integrity check.
 CRC32 in PNG are usually ignored.
-However they can be all correct since the collision blocks declare chunks of different lengths - so even if the chunk datas starts differently, the chunk lengths are different
+However they can be all correct since the collision blocks declare chunks of different lengths - so even if the chunk's data starts differently, the chunk lengths are different
 - flat structure: [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) defines parent structure with the length of all the enclosed substructures, which prevents these constructs: you'd need to abuse a length, but also the length of the parent.